Hello. We interrupt our coverage of East Falls & environs to bring you this special message:

 Thank you for reading East Falls Local, where we post our sources and, in many cases, video we record of community leaders in action.
 We hope our blog encourages neighbors to get involved, and nurture the power, joy, & novelty of their own voices.
 Let us know how we can help.

-And come meet us for an EAST FALLS SOCIAL (and EFF Open House) on Thursday, February 18th at the BuLogics building on Midvale.
+And come meet us for a FREE NEIGHBORHOOD SOCIAL (and community meeting) every 3rd Thursday at the BuLogics building on Midvale.
 Adult beverages and lively conversation in a kid-friendly & architecturally fascinating old movie-theater-turned-Tech-office.
-No agenda, no sales pitches — Happy Hour begins at 6:30 pm, hope to see you there. *WIN A TABLET!
-DETAILS HERE*
+No agenda, no sales pitches — Happy Hour begins at 6:30 pm, hope to see you there.

 We now return you to our usual coverage, already in progress…